 - 1. The team's robot must pass inspection before being allowed to compete.
 Noncompliance with any robot design or construction rule may result in disqualification of the robot at an event. - 2.
 The Official Team Number must be displayed on the robot prior to inspection as defined in the Robot section of the manual. - 3.
 Robot construction is constrained by the components a team may use as defined in the Robot section of the manual. - 4.
-The maximum size of the robot for starting a Qualifying or Elimination Match is 16 inches wide by 16 inches long by 16 inches high.
+The maximum size of the robot for starting a Qualifying or Elimination Match is 14 inches wide by 14 inches long by 14 inches high or the alternate size of 11 inches wide by 20 inches long by 15 inches high.
 The robot must fit within a Robot Sizing Tool.
 The robot must be self-supporting while the Sizing Tool is passed over it. - 5.
 The starting configuration of the robot at the beginning of a match must be the same as a robot configuration inspected for compliance, and within the maximum allowed size. - 6.
-If Robot designs have more than one possible starting configuration, the largest possible configuration must be used during size inspection. - 7.
+If Robot designs have more than one possible starting configuration, the largest possible

+- configuration must be used during size inspection. - 7.
 When a team makes a modification to improve performance or reliability of their robot, the team may request a re-inspection of their robot by an Inspector. - 8.
 Inspectors evaluate robots to ensure each robot has been designed to operate and function safely.
 The robot must be designed for safe operation and handling.
 Specific safety rules and limitations apply to the design and construction of a robot. - 9.
 A robot is deemed successfully inspected when all items listed on the "Competition Inspection Checklist" have been recorded as passed by an Inspector.